 This is common sense.
 Whatever you bring on a solo trip, you carry all of it.
 There wouldn’t be any friends or family members to lend a helping hand.
 If you insist on bringing your entire bedroom with you, that’s fine, but you end up being a donkey throughout your trip.

-In late 2017, I read a lengthy article accusing solo traveling enthusiasts of lying.
-In that write-up, the author lamented how miserable his one and only solo trip was.
+Some time back, I read a lengthy article accusing solo travelers of lies.
+In that rude write-up, the author lamented how miserable his only solo trip was.
 He felt lonely and unwanted.
 Worse, he felt uneasy when alone in an unfamiliar country.

-I read the article in full, and I thought what a silly person this was.
+I read the article in full, and I thought, what a silly person this writer was.

 "Me Time" Is Not for Everyone